7thLucas/full-app-6a3d0-d2067-4496/_doc/product-overview.md

-# Product Overview — HSK Flash
+# Product Overview — learnHSK

 ## What It Is
-HSK Flash is a Mandarin Chinese learning web app built around the official HSK curriculum (levels 1–6).
+learnHSK is a Mandarin Chinese learning web app built around the official HSK curriculum (levels 1–6).
 Learners study vocabulary through interactive flashcards, hear native-quality audio pronunciation for every word, and stay motivated through a daily streak system.

 ## Users
 - Mandarin language learners at all stages — beginner (HSK 1) through advanced (HSK 6)